chiaolun/science_notes/logseq/version-files/incoming/pages/2025 spring physics lectures.md

 			  logseq.order-list-type:: number
 			- The two objects then begin to move away from each other, and because the force is purely a function of the distance, this process is an exact reverse of the approach. the two objects will eventually gain relative velocity -v, same magnitude but exactly opposite the direction of the initial relative velocity. logseq.order-list-type:: number
-		- ### Conservation of Momentum
-			- By the 3rd law, the decelerating force each object is experiencing is the same in magnitude but opposite in direction.
-			  By the 2nd law, the acceleration experienced is inversely proportional to the mass of each object.
-			  $m_1v_1 \rightarrow m_1v_1 + F \Delta t$
-			  $m_2v_2 \rightarrow m_2v_2 - F \Delta t$
-			- Therefore, as long as there are no external forces, the sum of $m$ multiplied by $v$ is always the same.
-This fact follows straightforwardly from Newton's Laws and is called the conservation of momentum.
 		- ### Center of Mass
 			- Using the conservation of momentum, we can find the velocity that the two objects reach in stage 3, at the moment of closest approach.
 We call that velocity $v_c$.
 It's the center-of-mass velocity, the velocity of the mass-weighted average of the object positions.
 			  $m_1v_1 + m_2v_2 = (m_1 + m_2)v_c$